tuadiel/QAandMetricsForArch/README.md

 * You should have an Eclipse IDE installed on your machine (in case you don’t have it download and install it from [Eclipse](https://www.eclipse.org/downloads/)).

 * <p align="justify">Install and Configure a web-server (e.g., MAMP).
-This web server allows you to get a web views of generated quality characteristics, attributes and metrics which are browsable in the online version.</p>
+This web server allows you to get web views of generated quality characteristics, attributes, and metrics which are browsable in the online version.</p>

 ### Steps: